Product Maintenance Guide: Greenhouses

 - Either way, daily observations are recommended – pests can multiply rapidly, especially in the humid environment of a greenhouse.

 - You could decide to use pesticides in your greenhouse.
 Pesticides are of course extremely effective for dealing with pests, but many people do not like using chemicals.

 - Dunster House pressure treated staging, is also great for allowing you to control the environment of your greenhouse, spread them by moving the plants around to avoid spreading diseases and maximising sunlight.

 Ventilation and humidity control in the summer

 Greenhouses are extremely vulnerable to overheating from spring through to autumn.
 If you don’t protect your greenhouse from this heat, your plants may die in the dry atmosphere created.
-You will also need to control the humidity in both your greenhouse and potting shed to prevent the spread of humidity-related disease, such as mildew and botrytis.
+You will also need to control the humidity in both your greenhouse to prevent the spread of humidity-related disease, such as mildew and botrytis.

 - If you're at work, on holiday, or just forgetful, you can add a Dunster House temperature sensitive auto-opening skylight.

 - If the auto opener or the frames of your windows are squeaky and you're having trouble opening them, you will need to oil them.

 Too much sun, especially midday sun, can damage your plants.
 There are a number of different options available to you for creating shade.
 They are as follows: